obafemitayor/user-snack/README.md

 - Order Confirmation: endpoint to confirm an order.
 - Auth API: endpoint to generate JWT auth tokens.
 - User Interface to view all Pizza Menus and respective menu details.
+- User Interface to add items to cart.
-- User Interface to place orders for a pizza (including extras/quantity where applicable).
+- User Interface to place orders.
 - User Interface to view all placed orders.
 - User Interface to view/confirm the status of placed orders.
-- To keep things simple, Only one order can be placed at a time.

 ## Environment Variables